Advertisement

 Additional Notes

-Aids low-income Mesa families and individuals with refundable portions of security and utility deposits; eligibility based on income at or below 80% of Area Median Income (AMI).
+Aids low-income Mesa families with refundable security and utility deposits; eligibility is based on income at or below 80% of the Area Median Income (AMI).

 other Waitlist